Anupam1707/datasense/README.md

       <li>Some quick suggestions based on the analysis</li>
     </ol>
     <p>Users can use this output to gain insights into the sales data of the food industry</p>
-    <p>Overall, the Food Sales Analysis App provides a user-friendly interface for accessing and analyzing sales data stored in Google Sheets and offers a range of analytical tools for visualizing and interpreting the data.</p>
+    <p>Overall, the Food Sales Analysis App provides a user-friendly interface for accessing and analyzing sales data stored in Remote Database and offers a range of analytical tools for visualizing and interpreting the data.</p>
 </html>